devtox/blog-pythonflask/_posts/2022-05-04-flask-tutorial.md

 ---
 Flask is a Python-based  web framework and relies on Jinja2 template engine and Werkzeug WSGI.
 WSGI : Web Server Gateway Interface (WEB Service Gateway Interface), defines the interface format between web app and web server written in python

-It uses the MVC and MTV frameworks.
-So what are these?

-2) Flask's framework model - MTV

-Classic three-tier structure : MVC pattern

-* M : Models , the model layer , responsible for database modeling
-* V : Views, the view layer, used to handle the content displayed by the user, such as :html
-* C : Controller, controller, handle the part of the user interaction.
-Handles user

-requests and gives responses
-python common: MTV pattern
-* M : Models, the model layer, is responsible for database modeling
-* T : Templates, the template layer, which handles the content displayed by the user, e.g., html
-* V : Views, the view layer, handles the part of the content that interacts with the user.
-Handles user requests and gives responses
 <br />

 ### Install flask

 To intsall flask, just use pip.